Patricia Miller loved her flower shop in San Francisco, but her knees didn’t. Six years ago, after 35 years in business, Miller closed it.

 For example, in Wilson, N.C., a town of 50,000 people, Via’s on-demand public microtransit service is available throughout the entire city, not just fixed routes, connecting more people to jobs.
 Fifty percent of all riders report that the service helped them gain or maintain employment.
 Similarly, Sioux Falls, S.D., now has 100-percent bus coverage with Via’s help revamping their routes, along with microtransit options.

-For those who are housebound, Meals on Wheels America has been providing meals and connection to seniors in need for 50 years.
+For those who are housebound, Meals on Wheels has been providing meals and connection to seniors in need for more than 50 years.
 There are 5,000 independently operated Meals on Wheels organizations, said Jenny Young, vice president of communications and chief of staff for Meals on Wheels America, based in Arlington, Va.
 Depending on the program, the meals are free or require a small fee.

 Volunteers deliver meals to people 60 or 65 and older, typically five times per week with a hot meal and a cold meal, Young said.
 “Often, the volunteer is the only person the seniors interact with all week.
 Our volunteers reach out to their emergency contact or to services if they notice a senior not doing well or if someone doesn’t answer their door.”